 Unity works for body-power, but it works against all the higher and better aspects of our nature.
-And to be blunt, that’s why the sacrifice collectors of mankind love unity – they want obedient bodies, not self-determinant minds.
+That’s why the sacrifice collectors preach unity: they want obedient bodies, not self-determinant minds.

-Again, this is false.
+This also is false.
 The high and good – the truly spiritual – forms only in individuals.
-As I’ll illustrate below, the more united our minds are, the farther they sink to an animal level.
-The more individual our minds are, the more they rise toward the good and the ultimate.
+The more united our minds are, the more we decline.
+The more individual our minds, the more we rise.

 Unity in the religious sense is a spiritualized dream of a free fix.
-By embracing unity, people hope to solve their personal deficits by magic.
-Unification calls the magic down from heaven, and boom! we’re all fixed… no work required… it’s “spiritual,” after all.
+By embracing unity, people hope to solve their personal deficits without work.
+Unification calls power down from heaven and we’re magically fixed.
+It’s “spiritual,” after all.